Refine element selection with the code selector

 Change the value of an element

-You can look up any element in your browser’s developer tools and define the code selector value by yourself with the rules above.
+With the rules above, you can look up any element in your browser’s developer tools and define the code selector value.
 To get to the HTML code, you can right-click on the element and click at ‘Inspect’.

 Example:

-You can also modify the selector to make sure that it chooses an element that has specific content.
-The detailed process is described in Target specific text for an element with the content selector
+You can modify the selector to ensure it chooses an element with that specific content or text.
+The detailed process is described in target specific text for an element with the content selector

 {